climate-nlp/climate-obstruction-narratives/README.md

 #### The label definitions

-Our task provides seven labels as follows:
+Our task uses seven labels provided by Holder et al. 2024 as follows:

 - CA: Emphasizes how the oil and gas sector contributes to local and national economies through tax revenues, charitable efforts, and support for local businesses.
 - CB: Focuses on the creation and sustainability of jobs by the oil and gas industry.